Koanyaku/godot_rmesh_import/docs/rmesh_format_cbre-ex.md

 ### **How opaque textures are handled:**

 For every opaque texture, a lightmap is generated.
 First, a 1-byte 'Byte' value gets stored, which is the lightmap's texture flag.
-This flag is _always_ 1.

 ```
-Hex: 65 73 68 04 00 00 00 >[01]< 0F 00 00 00
+Hex: 0D 00 00 00 >[02]< 10 00 00 00 72 6F 6F 6D 34
-Text: Mesh.........
+Text: .........room4

+In this case, the flag is 2, meaning the texture is a lightmap.
 ```

 Then, the lightmap texture's path relative to the .rmesh file's directory is stored as a B3D string.

 ```
-Hex: 00 00 01 >[0F 00 00 00 74 65 73 74 72 6F 6F 6D 5F 6C 6D 2E 70 6E 67]< 01 11
+Hex: 02 >[10 00 00 00 72 6F 6F 6D 34 70 69 74 5F 6C 6D 31 2E 70 6E 67]< 01 11
-Text: .......testroom_lm.png..
+Text: .....room4pit_lm1.png..
 ```

 After that, the same is done for the actual texture.
 A 1-byte 'Byte' value is stored, which is the actual texture's texture flag.
-This flag is _always_ 1.

 ```
-Hex: 6C 6D 2E 70 6E 67 >[01]< 11 00 00 00
+Hex: 6C 6D 31 2E 70 6E 67 >[01]< 11 00 00 00 63 6F 6E 63 72
-Text: lm.png.....
+Text: lm1.png.....concr
 ```

-Then, the texture's path relative to the .rmesh file's directory is stored as a B3D string.
+Then, the texture path is stored as a B3D string.

 ```
-Hex: 6E 67 01 >[11 00 00 00 6D 61 70 2F 74 69 6C 65 66 6C 6F 6F 72 2E 6A 70 67]< 14 00
+Hex: 01 >[11 00 00 00 63 6F 6E 63 72 65 74 65 66 6C 6F 6F 72 2E 6A 70 67]< F0 00
-Text: ng.....map/tilefloor.jpg..
+Text: .....concretefloor.jpgð.
 ```

-Next, CBRE-EX adds up all the vertices that are associated with the texture and stores the amount.
+Next, the amount of vertices that are associated with the texture is stored.

 ```
-Hex: 6F 72 2E 6A 70 67 >[14 00 00 00]< 00 00 C0 C2
+Hex: 6F 72 2E 6A 70 67 F0 00 00 00 00 00 80 44
-Text: or.jpg......ÀÂ
+Text: or.jpgð.....€D

-4-byte 'Int32' value representing the vertex count.
-In this case, 20.
+4-byte 'int' value representing the vertex count.
+In this case, 240.
 ```

 For each vertice, some data gets stored.
 This data _always_ takes up 31 bytes.

 ```
-4-byte 'Decimal' type, representing the vertex' X position (in CBRE-EX).
+4-byte 'float' value, representing the vertex' X position (in SCP – CB).
-4-byte 'Decimal' type, representing the vertex' Z position (in CBRE-EX).
+4-byte 'float' value, representing the vertex' Y position (in SCP – CB).
-4-byte 'Decimal' type, representing the vertex' Y position (in CBRE-EX).
+4-byte 'float' value, representing the vertex' Z position (in SCP – CB).

-4-byte 'Single' type, representing the U value of the texture's UV values.
+4-byte 'float' value, representing the U value of the texture's UV values.
-4-byte 'Single' type, representing the V value of the texture's UV values.
+4-byte 'float' value, representing the V value of the texture's UV values.

-4-byte 'Single' type, representing the U value of the lightmap texture's UV values.
+4-byte 'float' value, representing the U value of the lightmap texture's UV values.
-4-byte 'Single' type, representing the V value of the lightmap texture's UV values.
+4-byte 'float' value, representing the V value of the lightmap texture's UV values.

-Three filler bytes.
-These are supposed to be the vertex' vertex colors, but they are always stored as 255 (FF).
+Three 1-byte values.
+These are the vertex' vertex colors.
 ```

 ### **How transparent textures are handled:**

 For transparent textures, a lightmap is _not_ generated.
 First, a 1-byte 'Byte' value gets stored, which is the lightmap's texture flag.
-This flag is _always_ 0.
+This flag is _always_ 1.

 ```
 Hex: 06 00 00 00 07 00 00 00 >[00]< 03 0D 00 00 00 6D 61 70 2F